Game meat makes you sick

 - Fatigue, persistent exhaustion, easy fatigability

-- Anxiety, behavioral disturbances, nervousness, confusion, memory impairment, drowsiness, clouded consciousness, epileptic seizures
+- Feelings of anxiety, behavioral disorders, nervousness, confusion, memory impairment, dizziness, clouding of consciousness, epileptic seizures

-- Loss of appetite, bloating, intestinal colic, constipation
+- Loss of appetite, flatulence, intestinal colic, constipation

 - Joint pain